 Each of us is also the wrong person

-Sometimes, it is very tempting to idolize our husbands.
-To expect them to be responsible for our happiness.
-We expect that if we are married, we will always feel loved and always feel happy.
+We think that if we are married, we will always feel loved and always feel happy.
 We can be tempted to base our feelings of security and identity on fleeting emotions.

-What can you do if you feel like you married the wrong man?
+What can you do if you feel like you married the wrong person?

-Once we are married, it is God’s will for us to seek to build that marriage.
+Once we are married, it is clearly God’s will for us to seek to build that marriage.
 Even if we started out on shaky ground.
-Now we are in a covenant with God, our husband, and ourselves.
+Now we are in a holy covenant with God and our husband that should last a lifetime.

 But just because marriage is hard doesn’t mean we need to give up.
 And, let’s be honest, marriage can be very difficult!
 Especially if we are using our own wisdom or the world’s wisdom as our foundation.